Innovation beyond borders

 Do you have an idea for an innovative project?
 We may have the perfect funding opportunity for you.

-Spain and France have funding for your R&D and innovation projects.
+Austria and Israel have research funding for your R&D and innovation projects.
+Projects on health and bioconvergence are particularly welcomed.

 News/Blog See all articles